trident-project/trident/doc/source/testing.rst

    $ git push upstream test-standard-v3

-Afterwards, you may need to clear the caches for CircleCI by iterating saved and restored cache names in the `.circleci/config.yml` file.
+Afterwards, you may need to clear the caches for CircleCI by enumerating saved and restored cache names in the `.circleci/config.yml` file.
 See: https://circleci.com/docs/caching/#clearing-cache